AverageHoarder/lyrict/README.md

 # lyrict
 ## Python script to recursively check, standardize, import and export embedded and external synced and unsynced lyrics of audio files.

 I initially wrote this as a testing tool to find unlinked .lrc files in my music library.
 The only link between .lrc and audio files is an identical base name.
-When audio files are automatically renamed through software but the .lrc files are not, this link can break.
+When audio files are automatically renamed through software but the .lrc files are not, this link can break.<br>
 In test mode, the script will recursively scan a given directory for .lrc files (synced lyrics) and .txt files (unsynced lyrics).
 It then finds matching music files (default: flac and mp3) and logs those .lrc and .txt files without matching audio files as unlinked.
 It can also log all matches (sorted by filetype) as lists of paths to disk in case these are wanted for further processing in other software.

 Later on I added another mode that utilizes [mp3tags](https://www.mp3tag.de/en/) (limited) cli functionality to open all audio files that do have synced or unsynced external lyrics in mp3tag (Windows/Mac only).
-The mp3tag mode can create actions for mp3tag that allow an easy way to back up existing embedded lyrics, embed the external lyrics and then delete the previously created backups.
+The mp3tag mode can create actions for mp3tag that allow an easy way to back up existing embedded lyrics, embed the external lyrics and then delete the previously created backups.<br>
-This mode is customizable and flexible concerning the used tags and only limited by mp3tags internal mappings and supported tags.
+This mode is customizable and flexible concerning the used tags and only limited by mp3tags internal mappings and supported tags.<br>
 However mp3tag does not support the SYLT frame of mp3 files, where synced lyrics are saved as per specification and exporting lyrics from within mp3tag to external lyrics is also not easily done.
 This mode also cannot delete the external lyrics files after embedding them.

 Which led me to create the third mode, export mode.
 Export mode uses [mutagen](https://mutagen.readthedocs.io/en/latest/) to scan all audio files in a given directory for embedded lyrics, both synced and unsynced, and can then export these tags to external .lrc and .txt files.
 This mode does support both LYRICS and UNSYNCEDLYRICS vorbis tags (flac files) and SYLT and USLT frames (mp3 files).
 For mp3 files it also exports the vorbis tag LYRICS as some people prefer it over the restrictive SYLT frame.
 It can also purge the existing embedded lyrics after a successful export.

 The latest addition was a fourth mode, import mode.
 Import mode also uses mutagen to import .lrc and .txt lyrics into flac and mp3 files and is currently rigid.
 For flac files it uses LYRICS/UNSYNCEDLYRICS vorbis tags and for mp3 files it uses the SYLT/USLT frames to embed lyrics.
 It can delete the external lyrics files after a successful import.

 Both the export mode and the import mode also support an optional standardization of lrc timestamps.
-Some programs save synced lyrics like this:
+Some programs save synced lyrics like this:<br>
 `[00:00.00] text`
-Others like this:
+Others like this:<br>
 `[0:00.000]text`
-I decided to detect both versions (and mixes between them) and unify them into this:
+I decided to detect both versions (and mixes between them) and unify them into this:<br>
 `[00:00.000]text`
 Since that can be converted to and from SYLT without losing precision and makes the most sense to me.
 However the target format can be changed in the script.

 All modes support logging and can show progress bars for most of the steps.

+## Modes

 **What can the test mode do?**
   * recursively scan for .lrc and .txt files in a given directory